 Mostafa holds a Master degree in Human Rights Law from Pannasastra University of Cambodia in Phnom Penh.
 For the past 15 years Mostafa has coordinated programmes in the areas of human rights, democracy and sustainable development in Cambodia.
 He has focused particularly on civil society and human rights of women and has vast experience of coordinating and monitoring Sida-funded programmes.
 Previously, he worked for Forum SYd, GIZ, CAMP, EIYAC and OIYP.

-Prior to joining RWI, Victor worked as the Programme Officer at Sida’s Humanitarian Unit managing and overseeing Sida-funded projects in South Sudan and on humanitarian protection.
-Victor’s experience also includes work with the EU Delegation in Thailand and The Asia Foundation on issues related to human rights, governance and conflict and development in Asia.
+Prior to joining RWI, Bernard worked as the Programme Officer at Sida’s humanitarian unit managing projects in South Sudan and assisting in incorporating protection principles and promoting meaningful access, safety and dignity in Sida’s humanitarian aid.
+Bernard’s experience also includes work with the EU Delegation in Thailand and The Asia Foundation on issues related to human rights, governance, conflict and development in Asia.

 #198 E2, Street 51, corner Street 370, BKK1, Chamkarmorn, Phnom Penh 120102 Cambodia.